IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“All of us, I believe, are fortunate to have been born.”

+>“There are elements which, if added to one's experience, make life better; there are other elements which if added to one's experience, make life worse.
+But what remains when these are set aside is not merely neutral: it is emphatically positive. ...
+The additional positive weight is supplied by experience itself, rather than by any of its consequences.”

 >“Our own experience provides the basic material for our imagination, whose range is therefore limited.
 It will not help to try to imagine that one has webbing on one's arms, which enables one to fly around at dusk and dawn catching insects in one's mouth; that one has very poor vision, and perceives the surrounding world by a system of reflected high-frequency sound signals; and that one spends the day hanging upside down by one's feet in an attic. **In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.** But that is not the question. **I want to know what it is like for a bat to be a bat.** Yet if I try to imagine this, I am restricted to the resources of my own mind, and those resources are inadequate to the task.
 I cannot perform it either by imagining additions to my present experience, or by imagining segments gradually subtracted from it, or by imagining some combination of additions, subtractions, and modifications.” <a href="https://en.wikipedia.org/wiki/What_Is_It_Like_to_Be_a_Bat%3F" target="_blank">What Is It Like to Be a Bat?</a>

+>“I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
+It isn't just that I don't believe in God and, naturally, hope that I'm right in my belief.
+It’s that I hope there is no God!
+I don’t want there to be a God; I don’t want the universe to be like that.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Nagel" target="_blank">Thomas Nagel</a>